* MSCI Asia ex-Japan sinks 1.9 pct

 * Markets see higher chance of further easing

 By Andrew Galbraith

-SHANGHAI, May 6 (Reuters) - Global financial markets reeled on Monday after U.S. President Donald Trump unexpectedly jacked up pressure on China to reach a trade deal in the midst of negotiations, saying he would hike U.S. tariffs on Chinese goods this week.
+SHANGHAI, May 6 (Reuters) - Global financial markets tumbled on Monday after U.S. President Donald Trump unexpectedly jacked up pressure on China to reach a trade deal in the midst of negotiations, saying he would hike U.S. tariffs on Chinese goods this week.

 Trump sharply escalated tensions between the world's two largest economies with tweeted comments on Sunday that trade talks with China were proceeding "too slowly", and that he would raise tariffs on $200 billion of Chinese goods to 25 percent on Friday from 10 percent.

 He also said he would target a further $325 billion of Chinese goods with 25 percent tariffs "shortly".

 The tweets upended the previously calm market mood that had benefited from signs of improving economic growth in China and the United States, and from comments from Trump and other senior U.S. officials that trade talks were going well.

 The Wall Street Journal reported on Monday that China was considering cancelling trade talks scheduled for this week following Trump's threats.

 "I think this has got the potential to be a real game-changer," said Nick Twidale, Sydney-based analyst at Rakuten Securities Australia.

 "There is still a question of whether this is one of the famous Trump negotiation tactics, or are we really going to see some drastic increase in tariffs.
 If it's the latter, we'll see massive downside pressure across all markets," he said.